Lava tube: Characteristics

 A lava tube system in Kiama, Australia, consists of over 20 tubes, many of which are breakouts of a main lava tube.
 The largest of these lava tubes is 2 m in diameter and has columnar jointing due to the large cooling surface.
 Other tubes have concentric and radial jointing features.
-The tubes are infilled due to the low slope angle of emplacement.
+These tubes are infilled due to the low slope angle of emplacement.

 Extraterrestrial lava tubes

 Lunar lava tubes have been discovered and have been studied as possible human habitats, providing natural shielding from radiation.
+Several holes on the lunar surface, including one in the Marius Hills region, have been observed with angled satellite imagery to lead into voids wider than the holes themselves.
+These are considered as possible collapses into lunar lava tubes.

 Martian lava tubes are associated with innumerable lava flows and lava channels on the flanks of Olympus Mons.
 Partially collapsed lava tubes are visible as chains of pit craters, and broad lava fans formed by lava emerging from intact, subsurface tubes are also common.
+Evidence of Martian lava tubes has also been observed on the Southeast Tharsis region and Alba Mons.

-Caves, including lava tubes, are considered interesting candidate biotopes for extraterrestrial life.
+Caves, including lava tubes, are considered candidate biotopes of interest for extraterrestrial life.